¿Quién es la máscara? (Mexican TV series)

-The series has been renewed for a fourth season, that premiered on October 16, 2022.
+The seventh season premiered on October 12, 2025.

 Format

 A group of celebrities hide behind a character and, week after week, a panel of researchers will try to discover who is behind the mask.
 Competitors are matched in face-off competitions and perform a song.
 The studio audience votes for their favorite performance and the masked singer with the most votes is safe for the week, while the celebrity with the least votes is nominated for elimination.
 The panelists decide which of the nominated celebrities will not continue in the competition.
 The eliminated celebrity removes their mask to reveal their identity.

 Panelists and host

 The panelists of the first season consisted of actor and comedian Adrián Uribe, singer Yuri, actress and comedian Consuelo Duval, and singer Carlos Rivera.
 Adrián Uribe did not return for season two and was replaced by Juanpa Zurita.
 Consuelo Duval did not return for season three and was replaced by Mónica Huarte.
 Season 1 panelist Adrián Uribe replaced Chaparro as host in season 3.
-Mónica Huarte did not return for season four and was replaced by Galilea Montijo, while Omar Chaparro will return to the show as host replacing Adrián Uribe.
+Mónica Huarte did not return for season four and was replaced by Galilea Montijo, while Omar Chaparro returned to the show as host replacing Adrián Uribe.
+Montijo did not return for season five and was replaced by Martha Higareda.
+In the sixth season, Yuri was replaced by singer and actress Anahí.
+In the seventh season, Martha Higareda was replaced by actress and season six contestant Ana Brenda Contreras.